-In everything we do, we aim to bring focus and clarity to teams without distracting, so our logos and symbols are direct, clear, and impactful.
-To accomplish this, we adhere to the guidelines below.
+In everything we do, we aim to bring focus and clarity so our logos and symbols are direct, clear, and impactful.
+To accomplish this, our logo designs adhere to the guidelines below.

 The Atlassian logo is available in three color schemes: blue, neutral, and white.
 The blue version works best on a white or light background.
 The white version should be used on dark backgrounds.
 The neutral version can be used when the hierarchy calls for the logo to recede, but should always be evaluated for adequate contrast.